NATIONAL HEALTH usa

 ^

-their Family, its Family Convoy, and their Home’s neighborhood; and
+their Extended Family, and their Home’s neighborhood

-survives to become a sustainable, self-sufficient ‘independent person’
+to become a courageous, self-sufficient ‘Independent Person’

-with a uniquely endowed Human Capability and its associated
+with a uniquely-endowed Human Capability after Adolescence.

 B. Define the geographic boundaries for each of at least nine Forums of @400,000 citizens within each District Coalition representing, on average, 4,000,000 citizens based on: